Quantum erasing the memory of Wigner's friend: Results

 \subsubsection{Wigner's ``super-measurements''}

 The end of the protocol corresponds to Wigner's measurements.
-Rather than doing the measurement described above, made to check properties 1 and 2, Wigner wants to measure the whole labs in bases different from those in which the friends did their own measurements.
+Rather than doing the measurement described above, made to check properties 1 and 2, Wigner wants to probe bases different from those in which the friends did their own measurements.
 The first qubit was measured in the $l,r$ basis, and the outcome was copied in the shape 1,2.
 Wigner decides to measure the joint qubit-lab state in a basis containing the states $\{\ket{\text{ok}},\ket{\text{fail}}\}$, with

-The second lab-qubit state is encoded in the polarization that was measured in the basis $\{\ket{H}_\text{pol},\ket{V}_\text{pol}\}$.
-We assume Wigner chooses to measure in the basis $\{ \ket{D}_\text{pol},\ket{A}_\text{pol}\}$.
-In our setup, these two measurements can be performed simultaneously using the elements gathered in the blue box in Fig.~\ref{f:setup}, namely, a mode-shaper turning the photon wavepacket in arm $r$ from state $s=1$ to $s=2$, a balanced beam-splitter (which acts only on the path degree of freedom), two polarized beam-splitters (which transmit diagonally-polarized photons and reflect antidiagonally-polarized ones), and four photon counters.
-The net effect of all these elements is that a click at one of the four detectors corresponds to one of the four possible outcomes (D,ok), (A,ok), (D,fail) and (A,fail) of Wigner's measurement and projects the photon onto the corresponding state.